openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 To run inference on multiple devices, you can choose either of the following ways:

 - Use the :ref:`CUMULATIVE_THROUGHPUT option <cumulative throughput>` of the Automatic Device Selection mode.
-This way, you can use all available devices in the system without the need to specify them.
+This way, you can use all available devices in the system without the need to specify them,
 - Use the Multi-Device execution mode.
 This page will explain how it works and how to use it.

 @endsphinxdirective